Pain In The Front Of The Shoulder With Bench Press

 Manual Therapy

-Firstly, it is important to address the soft tissue structures around the shoulder and neck region to reduce symptoms and improve movement.
-Reducing muscle spasm and tightness can allow the shoulder joint and neck to move a lot better, placing the shoulder joint in a much more optimal position during the bench press.
+Firstly, it is important to address the soft tissue structures around the shoulder and neck region to reduce symptoms and improve shoulder mobility.
+Reducing muscle spasm and tightness can allow the shoulder joint and neck to move more freely, placing the shoulder joint in a much more optimal position during the bench press.

 Pec Stretch https://youtube.com/shorts/Dp3gWmXhDk4?feature=share